Have you ever had a Whole of Life policy with Royal London?

-Many customers have been mis-sold their Whole of Life cover by Royal London.
+Many consumers have been mis-sold their Whole of Life cover by Royal London.
 Royal London failed to inform a lot of customers that some Whole of Life policies were linked to the stock market which had an element of risk.

-If the savings element of the Whole of Life policy was not performing well, the customer would be at risk of not receiving the full amount of the death benefit, in some cases Royal London failed to inform their customers of this risk.
+If the savings element of the Whole of Life policy was not performing well, the customer would be at risk of not receiving the full amount of the death benefit, in some cases Royal London failed to inform their consumers of this risk.

 If you believe you were mis-sold your whole of life policy by Royal London, start you claim by completing the form opposite.

 Royal London mis-sold Whole of Life policies in many different ways: